Synchiropus springeri

+Description

 This species grows up to 1.8 cm (0.71 in) in length.

 Etymology

 The fish is named in honor of ichthyologist Victor G. Springer of the U.S. National Museum, who was the one who collected the type specimens during his Fiji Islands Expedition in 1982 and loaned the specimens and many other specimens to Fricke for examination.